networksuperman/mavenapp2/README.md

-# mavenapp2
+# mavenapp
-for test and labs
+app for jenkins lab